Table of Contents

 The Effectiveness of Programs and Aids to Quitting Smoking

 Frankly, over and above to the smoking cessation means listed, the biggest cessation aid for smokers is the MIND: The mind and the mental readiness.
-Once the smoker has decided to quit smoking, only then can s/he be able to actually quit smoking.
+Once the smoker has decided to quit smoking, only then can s/he be able to quit smoking.

 Of course, the smoking cessations products may help a lot, but unless and until a person is not mentally ready to quit smoking, none of the smoking cessation products make any sense of usage.